KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_representation.rst

 * Unit definitions
 * Annotations

 This approach creates models that are much more comprehensible than models that are described directly in terms of their numerical integration.
-However, for large models this approach can require large numbers of species and reactions to represent all possible states and reactions.
+However, for large models this approach can require intractably many species and reactions to represent all possible states and reactions.
 Furthermore, this enumerated representation becomes highly inefficient when the state space gets very large.

 Exercise
 ^^^^^^^^^